chapel-lang/chapel/ACKNOWLEDGEMENTS.md

 Thanks very much to [Intel] for donating compiler licenses during the initial years of the project for the purpose of portability testing.

+Thanks to Google for funding several students to work on projects within Chapel as part of the [Google Summer of Code] program.

 ---

 [Argonne National Laboratory]: http://www.anl.gov/